Wall Street Breakfast: Government Shutdown Looms

 The U.S. Commerce Department will release its advance estimate of GDP for the first quarter at 8:30 a.m.
 ET.
 Economists are expecting a 1.1% advance, down from the previous quarter's 2.1%, and still far from President Trump's campaign promise to pull the economy back above 3%.
 President Bush's term from 2001 to 2008 generated an average GDP annual growth rate of 2.1%, while President Obama's term logged a 1.5% expansion.

-President Trump is threatening to renegotiate another trade deal, this time with South Korea.
-Stocks of some major exporters are headed sharply lower in Seoul on the comments.
+President Trump is also threatening to renegotiate another trade deal, this time with South Korea.
+Stocks of some major exporters headed sharply lower in Seoul on the comments.
 Trump added that South Korea should pay for its U.S. THAAD missile system and warned of a "major, major conflict" with Pyongyang, but would prefer a diplomatic outcome.

 In a move that could eventually open up millions of coastal acres to offshore oil and gas drilling, the President is expected to sign an executive order today known as the America First Offshore Energy Strategy.
 More energy news?
-Following their initial meeting yesterday, Trump administration officials will likely meet in May to reach a final decision on whether the U.S. should stay in the Paris climate deal.
+Following their initial meeting yesterday, administration officials will likely meet in May to reach a final decision on whether the U.S. should stay in the Paris climate deal.

 How it unfolded...
 President Trump was "psyched to terminate" NAFTA with an announcement at a Pennsylvania rally on Saturday, but as rumors spread of the possible action, Mexico's Enrique Pena Nieto and Canada's Justin Trudeau called urging him not to pull out of the accord.
 Trump was then convinced "they're serious about it and I will negotiate rather than terminate," he declared in an interview with Reuters.